vlcn-io/vlcn-orm/content/docs/introduction.md

 Opportunities (workstreams):
 1. Plurality of client side languages & platforms
 2. "ORM" Scope
-3. Lack of declarative conflict resolution in ORMs & DBs
+3. Declarative conflict resolution in a relational world
 4. Peer-2-Peer discovery & state replication
 5. Permissions in a decentralized world
 6. From Schemas to Protocols